mckennamunden/mckennamunden.github.io/class-1-2/README.md

 # This is my example markdown readme

-This is an awesome paragraph descricing my process
+This is an awesome paragraph describing my process

-I am awesome but I have no idea what I am doing
+I am awesome BUT I HAVE NO IDEA WHAT IM DOING ... yet

+[This is my website] (mckennamunden.github.io)